 Dash cams.
 Many police departments use them, and many of us first became aware of them when we saw a meteor hurtling toward Earth from the dashboard of a car in Russia.
-However, these days, many drivers across the United States – including in – are installing dash cams in their cars, as well.
+However, these days, many drivers, especially young drivers, across the United States – including in – are installing dash cams in their cars, as well.
 So, should you install a dash cam in your car?

 It may be a good idea.

 Why?
 Because if you are involved in an accident, the video from your dash cam could be the best evidence to support your claim for compensation.